AMC Exam

 Past AMC problems can be found on the Art of Problem Solving website.
 Students who want to improve their score should practice these problems.
 The questions generally increase in difficulty as they go from 1 - 25.
 A good strategy for most students is to be sure they can do the first few problems, but to spend more time practicing Questions 8-18.

-Also, the Stuyvesant Math Team hosts AMC practices each week on Wednesdays, starting on September 28th, 2022.
 They are held in Room 405 for AMC 10 and Room 407 for AMC 12.

 More Information